-Between 2015 and 2017 as MOOCs Programme Director, Terry fronted up the expansion of the Faculty's ambitious programme of Massive Open Online Courses, and is lead educator on the Business Fundamentals: Effective Networking MOOC available on FutureLearn.
-He also chairs assessment modules at both undergraduate and postgraduate levels for the Open University Business School's pathbreaking initiative to create a route to credit via learning that takes place on MOOCs -- the first time this has been done within a European university credit framework.
+Between 2015 and 2017 as MOOCs Programme Director, Terry fronted the expansion of the Faculty's ambitious programme of Massive Open Online Courses, and was lead educator on the Business Fundamentals: Effective Networking MOOC on FutureLearn.
+He also designed and ran assessment modules at both undergraduate and postgraduate levels for the Open University Business School's pathbreaking initiative to create a route to credit via learning that takes place on MOOCs -- the first time this had been done within a European university credit framework.

 Massive Open Online Courses on FutureLearn, the Open University's wholly-owned MOOC platform, reach thousands of people around the world with learning that can change their lives.
-Currently the Faculty of Business and Law's MOOC Programme is enhancing the intrinsic value of such learning by opening a pathway to university credit from MOOCs.
-The Business and Finance Fundamentals Program features eight MOOCs focusing on employability skills relevant to early career builders, and those looking for their next job and/ or contemplating a university degree.
-The Digital Economy Program, aimed at the more established professional, contextualises key management disciplines in the contemporary setting of technology-led disruption.
-Both programs have been designed with industry input and seek to engage with the needs of today's workforce.
+The Faculty of Business and Law's MOOC Programme enhanced the intrinsic value of such learning by opening a pathway to university credit from MOOCs.
+The Business and Finance Fundamentals Program featured eight MOOCs focusing on employability skills relevant to early career builders, and those looking for their next job and/ or contemplating a university degree.
+The Digital Economy Program, aimed at the more established professional, contextualised key management disciplines in the contemporary setting of technology-led disruption.
+Both programs were designed with industry input with an eye on the needs of today's workforce.

 Terry is on the editorial board of the International Journal of Non-Profit and Voluntary Sector Management and is the Regional Editor (Europe) for Arts and the Market (previously known as Arts Marketing, an International Journal).
 He is also the elist owner for the Arts and Heritage Marketing Special Interest Group of the Academy of Marketing.

-Terry's externally-focused work for the OU also includes acting as Academic Reviewer for two of our partner institutions -- Hull College and the London College of Creative Media.
+Terry's externally-focused work for the OU also includes acting as Academic Reviewer for three of our partner institutions -- the Arab Open University, Hull College and the London College of Creative Media.

 |Institute for Social Marketing||Institute||The Faculty of Business and Law|